fieldtrip/website/reference/ft_compute_leadfield.md

  Additional input arguments can be specified as key-value pairs, supported optional arguments are
    'reducerank'      = 'no' or number
+   'backproject'     = 'yes' or 'no', in the case of a rank reduction this parameter determines whether the result will be backprojected onto the original subspace (default = 'yes')
-   'normalize'       = 'no', 'yes' or 'column' 'normalizeparam'  = parameter for depth normalization (default = 0.5) 'weight'          = number or 1xN vector, weight for each dipole position to compensate for the size of the corresponding patch (default = 1)
+   'normalize'       = 'no', 'yes' or 'column' 'normalizeparam'  = parameter for depth normalization (default = 0.5) 'weight'          = number or Nx1 vector, weight for each dipole position to compensate for the size of the corresponding patch (default = 1)
-   'backproject'     = 'yes' (default) or 'no', in the case of a rank reduction this parameter determines whether the result will be backprojected onto the original subspace

  The leadfield weight may be used to specify a (normalized) corresponding surface area for each dipole, e.g. when the dipoles represent a folded cortical surface with varying triangle size.

  Depending on the specific input arguments for the sensor and volume, this function will select the appropriate low-level EEG or MEG forward model.
 The leadfield matrix for EEG will have an average reference over all the electrodes.

  The supported forward solutions for MEG are infinite homogenous medium